Last updated: September 16, 2014 (Information related to the Android app and its features added.)

 We have a myriad of notifications to keep you in the loop regarding how members are interacting with you and your notes.
 You can opt-out of some or all of these on your settings page.
 From time to time, we may send you helpful marketing and non-marketing company notifications.
 Our marketing messages will contain an unsubscribe link if you'd like to remove yourself from receiving those messages.
 You won't be able to opt-out of company notifications, but they will be infrequent and directly related to your use of Findery.

 HTML5 Local Storage

 HTML5 local storage is a string of information that a website stores on a visitor's computer, and that the visitor's browser provides to the website each time the visitor returns.
 Findery uses local storage to authenticate users to the website and remember recent state, such as the last location of the map.
 HTML5 Local Storage is required for Findery to work.

 If Findery or substantially all of its assets were acquired, or in the event that Findery goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of Findery may continue to use your personal information as set forth in this policy.
 That said, we will communicate this transfer to you in a timely manner prior to the event so that you may determine whether or not you'd like to continue using Findery.

 Advertising may appear within Findery.
-Currently, any member may create a sponsored note, and while this may come with aggregate data regarding the activity around their notes, advertisers will not have any additional access to member account information beyond what you've specified in your account settings.
+Advertisers will not have any access to member account information beyond what you've specified in your account settings.